Ray Dolby Brain Health Center Professional Team

 Ms. Dunn has worked in a variety of medical settings for the last 18 years including hospitals, homecare and hospice.
 One of her specialties is working with clients diagnosed with memory problems, their families and caregivers.
 “Memory problems affect the whole family.
 Relationships change because roles change which can be sad and a difficult adjustment for the patient, spouse and children.
 My focus in working with families is on identifying strengths and assisting in increasing coping skills for both the patient and family.
 We do this through education, identifying practical solutions together, providing emotional support and appropriate referral to community supports.”

-Ymke received her Master’s degree in Clinical and Health Psychology from Utrecht University in the Netherlands.
+Ymkje received her Master’s degree in Clinical and Health Psychology from Utrecht University in the Netherlands.
 After raising her three children, she joined CPMC in 2010 and found a passion for providing support to patients and families in coping with changes in cognition.
-She offers case management, support and counseling, and facilitates support groups at the Brain Health Center.
-Ymke is currently a registered Marriage and Family Therapy intern, working toward obtaining a state license as a Marriage and Family Therapist.
+She provides case management, support and counseling, and teaches the Mindfulness Based Dementia Care program at the Ray Dolby Brain Health Center.
+Ymkje is a licensed Marriage and Family Therapist.

 Family Care Specialist